Online Calculators since 2009

 To find the area of a polygon, you need to know the terms apothem (a) and perimeter.
 Apothem is a line that starts from the center of the polygon and is a perpendicular bisector of any side.
 Perimeter is the sum total of all the sides.

 With this information in mind, the perimeter of the polygon can be calculated by the following formula:

 The key reason behind using an advanced polygon calculator is to find all the above attributes of a polygon in the quickest and easiest way.
 Instead of calculating all of the above one by one, you get all the results instantly and simultaneously.

 Modern times call for more math functionality and the quick application of formulas instead of spending time on math calculations.
-While a simple calculator can also give you the desired results, it will take significantly more time than using our state-of-the-art advanced polygon calculator.
+While a simple calculator can also give you the desired results, it will take significantly more time than using our state-of-the-art regular polygon calculator.